TheMightyGit/rssole/README.md

 So I made my own non-SaaS ode to Google Reader so that I can triage my incoming information in one place with one interface in a way I like.

 The name is a pun on 'rissole'.
-Firstly it contains the letters R S and S and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the role of an RSS reader.
+Firstly it contains the letters R S and S and secondly because "*a compressed mixture of meat and spices, coated in breadcrumbs and fried*" didn't strike me as that dissimilar from the role of an RSS reader.

 ## Pre-Built Binaries